bytebase/bytebase.com/content/docs/tutorials/github-database-cicd-part-1-sql-review-github-actions.md

 description: This first article will guide you to enable SQL Review GitHub actions (developed by Bytebase) when there is a pull request in your repository.
 ---

-This is a series of articles about Database CI/CD with GitHub
+A series of articles about Database CI/CD with GitHub

 - [The Database CI/CD Best Practice with GitHub](/docs/tutorials/database-cicd-best-practice-with-github)